Contributor: Suzanne Riordan. Lesson ID: 13326

 In 1919, Mao began a student association that joined with workers in protesting against Japan's involvement in China.
 He spoke of the "red flag" and the Russian Revolution, and he began to embrace Marxism.

-He became the principal of a school and organized a Socialist Youth group there.
-In 1921, the Communist Party was organized in China, and Mao became one of the leaders.
+He became a school principal and organized a Socialist Youth group there.
+In 1921, the Communist Party was organized in China, and Mao became one of its leaders.

 Mao's Rule

-As you watch the video below, write down the definitions for the following:
+As you watch the next video below, write down the definitions for the following.

 Tragic Consequences